Hidden object game

-A hidden object game, also called hidden picture or hidden object puzzle adventure (HOPA), is a puzzle video game genre in which the player must find items from a list that are hidden within a scene.
+A hidden object game, also called hidden picture or hidden object puzzle adventure (HOPA), is a subgenre of puzzle video games in which the player must find items from a list that are hidden within a scene.
 Hidden object games are a popular trend in casual gaming.

 Time-limited trial versions of these games are usually available for download, although many are free to download on app stores.
-Popular themes include detective crime stories, adventure, gothic romance and mystery.
+They primarily make money through in-app purchases and ads.
+Popular themes include detective crime stories, adventure, gothic romance, and mystery.

 Definition

 In a hidden object game, the player wanders from one place to another to discover objects that allow the player to finish the game.
 The player adds objects to their inventory.
 A hidden object puzzle within the game provides more objects or clues that will assist the playing in completing the game.

-Hidden objects generally tend to feature: